Anantb30/EMS/README.md

 | PUT    | `/:id`    | Update an employee       | Any subset of `{ name, department, salary }`   |
 | DELETE | `/:id`    | Delete an employee       | —                                              |

-> Note: employee data currently lives in memory (`data/employee.js`) and resets whenever the backend restarts.
+> Note: employee data currently lives in memory (`data/employee.js`) and resets whenever the backend restarts or redeploys.
 Swap this out for a real database (MongoDB, PostgreSQL, etc.) for persistent storage in production.

+---

+## ☁️ Deployment

+This repo deploys as two separate services:

+- **Backend → Render**, configured via `render.yaml` at the repo root (root directory `Ems-backend`, `npm install` build, `npm start` run).
+Set the `FRONTEND_URL` environment variable to your Vercel URL so CORS allows the live frontend to call the API.
+- **Frontend → Vercel**, root directory `Ems-frontend`.
+Set the `VITE_API_URL` environment variable to `<your-render-url>/employees`.

 ---